-If an initializer method is annotated @Produces, has a parameter annotated @Disposes, or has a parameter annotated @ Observes, the container automatically detects the problem and treats it as a definition error.
+If an initializer method is annotated @Produces, has a parameter annotated @Disposes, or has a parameter annotated @Disposes, or has a parameter annotated @Disposes, the container automatically detects the problem and treats it as a definition error.

 An initializer method may have any number of parameters.
 All initializer method parameters are injection points.